 Marcus Brown has worked in the field of education and multimedia for more than 15 years.
 He served as the Math & Media Instructor at The Genesis School and was responsible for producing weekly live radio shows, KC Teen Talk on 1590 and Genesis On The Air on KKFI 90.1 FM.
 Students participating in this program produced live in-studio and field productions.
 In addition, Mr. Brown has worked in the area of virtual/online learning, facilitating small group and one on one learning over the web.
 He has conducted multimedia and/or writing workshops at WEB Dubois Learning Center, ACE Schools, Cristo Rey High School, American Jazz Museum and The Boys and Girls Club.
 Currently, Mr. Brown is the lead educator for KCDML, which provides a hands-on environment for youth to engage in the latest technologies.
 He graduated with his bachelors from the University of Missouri, Kansas City.

-Although new to the VISTA program, Kiesha is not new to the Library.
-She has been a Southeast Branch team member over the past two years.
-During her tenure at the Southeast Branch, Kiesha served as mentor for Kansas City Digital Media Lab’s Pharobots robotics team at ACE (African Centered College Preparatory Academy); and also assisted in multiple teen engagements.
-In her new role as the KCDML’s AmeriCorps VISTA, she will be focused on developing relationships with community partners to strengthen the work of the KCDML; utilize social media and the KCDML website to advocate for our youth and the work of the lab; as well as build capacity by recruiting volunteer mentors for KCDML.
-Before joining the Library, Kiesha attended the University of Missouri, Saint Louis.
-While there she served as a student mentor for St. Louis public schools and completed her Bachelor of the Arts.
+Although new to her role as the KCDML Youth Services Librarian at the Southeast Branch, Miss Collins is not new to the Library.
+She has been a Southeast Branch team member for the past three years.
+During her tenure at the branch, she served as a mentor for The Kansas City Digital Media Lab’s Pharobots robotics team, assisted in multiple teen engagements, and fulfilled the KCDML’s 2018 AmeriCorps VISTA position.
+As a VISTA she focused on: developing relationships with community partners, managing KCDML social media, website development, and building capacity.
+Before joining the Library, Miss Collins attended the University of Missouri, Saint Louis.
+While there she served as a student mentor for St. Louis Public Schools and completed her Bachelor of the Arts.
+In her new position she intends to build strong relationships with the surrounding community and families; and plans to create programming that will bring families back into the Southeast Branch while helping young people explore their creativity by engaging in something new.